ramparvathaneni1/final-review/README.md

 ### Dockerfile for Node Express Backend

+1. The `index.js` in the backend currently points to the `localhost` hostname for the database and uses `postgres` as the password.
+Modify `index.js` to point to the `db-container` hostname and use `docker` as the password.
-1. There's a `Dockerfile` in the `express-todo-api` folder.
+2. There's a `Dockerfile` in the `express-todo-api` folder.
 Modify it as follows:

     ```dockerfile
     FROM node:alpine